It’s not a WRaP!

 All you need to do to join the River Volunteers is fill out a registration form and then email it back to us.
 Our programme of events for October-December 2015 is now available.
 Please read our risk assessment and accompanying briefing notes and also our risk assessment for tools and accompanying briefing notes.

-If you would like to continue with exploring and having fun on the river, please contact Creekside for their ongoing programme of events and activities.
+If you would like to explore Lewisham’s river and tidal creek heritage further and also have fun on the river, please see: Creekside for their ongoing program of events and activities.

 Creekside Discovery Centre: 07870 736 793 or 0208 692 9922

 If you are interested in schools environmental education, the Rivers and People legacy project will continue to run into February 2014.
 This project is focused on teacher training to help teachers deliver their own outdoor sessions whilst using our equipment.
 This project is to ensure that the benefits of the Rivers and People project will be sustained long term.

 For further information regarding schools environmental education, walks and wades, please contact Jordan, or visit R&P resources for a wealth of educational resources and information about Lewisham’s rivers or to book a session.